ory/docs/docs/ecosystem/styleguide/styleguide.md

 1. First, do the first step.
 1. Then, do the next step.
-1. Finally, do the last step.
+1. Do the last step.
 ```

 Don't: